xImDoctor/xlib-maze-game/README.md

 I plan to finalize the project in the near future to a specific *"combat"* version, but I can't say when exactly.

-Now it is a kind of exam project implemented overnight 😉😂 as part of the **System Programming**  studing course somewhat covering work with an Internet connection (`TCP/IPv4`, `sockets`) and multithreading with `POSIX threads`.
+Now it is a kind of exam project implemented overnight 😉😂 as part of the **System Coding**  studing course somewhat covering work with an Internet connection (`TCP/IPv4`, `sockets`) and multithreading with `POSIX threads`.
 > There are more projects of this course but they are still private for now

 ## Сontent